Sharanya-create/100-days-of-code/log.md

 **Link(s) to work**: would upload after I complete all the product pages.

-### Day 9: Completed half of covid 19 tracker application date:25-05-2020
+### Day 9: Proceeded with  development of covid 19 tracker application and practiced some java programs on interface in academic interest  date:25-05-2020

-**Today's Progress**: Coded for 2 hours  on covid 19 tracker and completed half of it.
+**Today's Progress**: Coded for 2 hours, 1 hour on tracker and other on the interface programs.
+Completed one fourth of the tracker application( till one card up and running)

-**Thoughts**: Inspite of my severe headache I managed to code on covid 19 tracker but sadly could not update the repo on day 9 itself and hence updating it on day 10.
+**Thoughts**: Inspite of my severe headache I managed to code on covid 19 tracker and Java programs but sadly could not update the repo on day 9 itself and hence updating it on day 10.
 No headache can decrease my passion for coding.

 **Link(s) to work**: would upload after completion of covid 19 tracker application